cloudflare/workers-docs/content/sites/start-from-scratch.md

 To start from scratch to create a Workers Site, follow these steps:

 1. Ensure you have Wrangler and Node.js installed.
 [For more info, click here.]
 2. In your terminal run `wrangler generate --site <project-name>`, replacing `<project-name>` with the name of your project.
-For example, I'll create a project called mySite by running this command:
+For example, I'll create a project called my-site by running this command:

     ```
     wrangler generate --site my-site